pushme-pullyou/tootoo14/js-14-08/fga-files-github-api/README.md

 The script makes an API call and reads the data one folder at a time.
 This may be considered a feature or an issue.

+Used by

+* GitLab evereverland
+* SGV for OS SGG

 </details>

 <details>

 <summary>To Do / Wish List</summary>

+* 2019-09-27 ~ Theo ~ Highlight folder and file when file reloaded
+* 2019-09-27 ~ Theo ~ Rename functions so GH and GL sync more easily
 * 2019-05-11 ~ Menu title updates to repo name?

 </details>